s311354/Louis/_posts/2018-09-22-whats-jekyll-part-II.md

 Disqus is a networked community platform widely used by website.
 With Disqus, your website gains a feature-rich comment system complete with social network integration and extensive community functions.

 First, you also need a Disqus account for this feature.
 Head to the [website](https://disqus.com), creating an account and it'll ask you if you want to "Add Disqus to your site".
-The website will provide the Disqus setting.
+The website will show the guideline how to add the Disqus comment system in your blog.
 You should create *comments.html* in *_includes/* dircetory and paste the setting on this html file, shown as below:

 <div class="language-shell highlighter-rouge">
 <pre class="highlight">&lt;!-- Intergating Disqus comments  --&gt;                                               &lt;div id="disqus_thread"&gt;&lt;/div&gt;